Malaysia Federal Route 366

-Temiang–Pantai Highway (Jalan Temiang–Pantai / Jalan Pintas Temiang) or Malaysia Federal Route 366 is a federal route in Seremban, Negeri Sembilan, Malaysia.
+Federal Route 366, Temiang–Pantai Highway (Jalan Temiang–Pantai / Jalan Pintas Temiang) is a federal route in Seremban, Negeri Sembilan, Malaysia.
 It is built to shorten amount of time for users from Kajang–Seremban Highway to Malaysia Federal Route 86 which connects Seremban to Kuala Klawang and Simpang Pertang.

 Route description and Overview

-The kilometre zero of this road is located at Temiang, at its interchange with at the Ulu Temiang Interchange.
+The kilometre zero of this road is located at Temiang, at its interchange with E21 Kajang–Seremban Highway at the Ulu Temiang Interchange.
 The road has four lanes, dual carriageway from Ulu Temiang Interchange until Temiang roundabout and two lanes, single carriageway (super two) for the rest of the road until Pantai junction.

 History

 Construction and cost

 The construction of the road began in 2019 and was completed on 23 July 2021, 17 days earlier than its expected completion.
 The road was opened to traffic on 26 August 2021.
 Construction of the road costs about RM180 million.